anazaruk03/UFC_Prediction_Model/README.md

 - **Fight Promotion:** Matchmaking decisions for compelling matchups
 - **Fighter Training:** Strategic preparation based on opponent analysis
 - **Fan Engagement:** Enhanced viewing experience with data-driven insights
+#### We aim to present various UFC stakeholders the ability an edge in predicting the outcome of a fight for whatever listed use-case they may have.
+#### Our specific goal is to accurately predict the probability of fighters winning their fights at a level significantly above random guessing to be able to identify edges in sportsbook market lines to make better educated betting and investing decisions.

 ---